KTN's core hotel sales training program is entitled Hotel Sales QUEST

 KTN’s hotel sales and catering sales training program is entitled Hotel Sales QUEST.
 This program first reminds participants that the journey to hotel sales excellence is an ongoing journey and that in sales, we are only as good as the results of our last quarter, month, and week.
 This program covers an interesting mix of content that reinforces the core fundamentals of hotel sales and that also introduces new sales ideas, tactics and operational strategies.
+Sales QUEST is perfect for training in-house sales staff, regional sales training events, and/or for brand / management company sales conferences.

 Participants first explore the history of hotel sales, focusing on how the process has evolved over the years.
 Whereas in the past most meeting planners researched hotels via guide books such as the Hotel and Travel Index and Meetings and Conventions, most these days start their search online.
 Historically, planners phoned up three or four hotels to check availability and rates; now most use online tools such as CVENT, Starcite, Lanyon and a host of others to send their RFP to a long list of hotel sales departments.
 Simultaneously, the use of independent third party meeting planners has emerged.
 The end result is that many hotel salespeople are experiencing what Doug Kennedy calls “Sales Lead Fatigue,” as each piece of business has become a lead for a dozen or more hotels.
 This has resulted in what Doug calls the “Vanillaization” of hotel sales responses where there is huge opportunity for those who are enlightened to stand-out from the competition.
 As Doug says, “If you want to get just as much business as everyone else gets, do the same things everyone else is doing.
 You will then get your fair market share, and that’s all.”